Wok & Skillet

 How to Make Thai Tom Yum Paste

-In a separate small bowl, soak 1 tablespoon of tamarind paste in ¼ cup of warm water for the same amount of time.
+In a separate small bowl, soak 1 tablespoon of tamarind paste in ¼ cup of warm water.

 soaking dried red chilies